Settlement Information for Newcomers

 For more information:

 You should only call for an ambulance if there is a health emergency and you need immediate medical assistance.
-If you need an ambulance, call 9-1-1 or the emergency phone number in your area.
-This number is usually at the front of the telephone book.
+If you need an ambulance, call 9-1-1.
+In some small communities, the emergency phone number is not 9-1-1.
+Your settlement agency, town Hal, or police department can tell you the number.
+You can also find it online.
+Search for “emergency number” and your community’s name.
 Ask for an ambulance.
 The ambulance will take you to the emergency department of a hospital.
 The Medical Services Plan (MSP) of British Columbia will not pay for the ambulance.
 If you go in an ambulance, you do not have to pay right away.
 You will get a bill later.
 If you have a low income, you may receive financial assistance.

 For more information:

-You must have a doctor’s prescription (written permission) to buy prescription drugs (medicines).
+You must have a doctor’s prescription (written permission) to buy most prescription drugs (medicines).
+Pharmacists can assess and treat many common minor ailments and prescribe contraception free of charge.
 If you are prescribed medication from your medical doctor, you need to take it to a pharmacist to have it processed.
 Most medical clinics have a pharmacy located in the same building or nearby.
 You can also find pharmacies in large supermarkets or drug stores.
 You will need your BC Services Card the first time you fill your prescription.
 The pharmacist will explain how often and how long you must take the medicine.
 PharmaCare may pay for some of the cost for prescription drugs you buy in British Columbia.
 Pharmacies also charge a dispensing fee for each prescription they dispense.
 PharmaCare covers up to $10.00 in dispensing fees.
 If a pharmacy charges higher than a $10.00 dispensing fee, you will need to pay the difference.

 For more information: